adap/flower/examples/embedded-devices/README.md

 3. **Preparations for your Flower experiments**

    * Install `pip`.
 In the terminal type: `sudo apt install python3-pip -y`
    * Now clone this directory.
-You just need to exectue the `git clone` command shown at the top of this README.md in your device.
+You just need to execute the `git clone` command shown at the top of this README.md on your device.
-   * Install Flower and your ML framework: We have prepare some conveniency installation scripts that will install everything you need.
+   * Install Flower and your ML framework: We have prepared some convenient installation scripts that will install everything you need.
 You are free to install other versions of these ML frameworks to suit your needs.
       * If you want your clients to use PyTorch: `pip3 install -r requirements_pytorch.txt`
       * If you want your clients to use TensorFlow: `pip3 install -r requirements_tf.txt`